atelier-saulx/aviato/README.md

 ## 🔍 Description

-Aviato is UI component library with a focus on accessibility, customization and developer experience.You can use these components either as the base layer of your application, or adopt them incrementally.
+Aviato is UI component library with a focus on customization and developer experience (DX).

+You can use these components either as the base layer of your application, or adopt them incrementally.

 ---